 PCCC is happy to work with funeral services providers or families performing home funerals.
 At the time of burial, family and friends are welcome to engage in the ceremony of their choice.
 At least one PCCC board member or volunteer attends each burial.
 Of course, family members and friends are welcome to visit PCCC at any time in the future during hours of operation.

-Conservation Burial Incorporated and Prairie Creek Conservation Cemetery Bench Policy
+Prairie Creek Conservation Cemetery Bench Policy

 Prairie Creek Conservation Cemetery accepts the donation of benches that